MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Methodology

 \subsection{Foresight Relabeling}

+With dynamics models, we propose a new relabeling method called Foresight relabeling (FR) to address the INNR problem of MBR and further improve the performance of MRHER.

-In Foresight relabeling (FR), the goals mapped by predicted states can be considered as achieved goals and used to relabel the expected goal.
-As the Figure \ref{fig:1.1} shows, given a transition $(s_t, a_t, s_{t+1}, g, r_t)$, FR select a starting state $s_k$ in the same trajectory using a specific strategy.
-Then, the agent interacts with the dynamical model $M$ using the newest policy $\pi$ to obtain a virtual $n$-steps trajectory $\tau'$ starting from $s_k$.
-Finally, FR relabel the original goal $g$ to a new goal $g' = \phi(s)$ corresponding to a state in $\tau'$, and recompute the reward $r_t'$ according to Eq.(\ref{eq1}).
-The original transition is modified to $(s_t, a_t, s_{t+1}, g', r_t')$.
+Similar to MBR, FR also predicts future trajectories for goal relabeling.
+However, instead of selecting $s_{t+1}$ of the current transition as the beginning of future trajectories, utilizing different historical states as the beginning can avoid relabeling all expected goals as the achieved goal of $s_{t+1}$ and alleviate the INNR problem.
+As the Fig.\ref{fig:1.1} shows, given a transition $(s_t, a_t, s_{t+1}, g, r_t)$, a beginning state $s_k$ after the state $s_t$ on the same trajectory is randomly selected.
+Then the agent interacts with the dynamical models $m$ using the newest policy $\pi$ to predict a virtual $n$-steps trajectory $\tau'$ starting from $s_k$.
+Finally, FR chooses a state $s^{\prime}$ from $\tau'$, relabels the expected goal $g$ to a new goal $g' = \phi(s^{\prime})$ and recomputes the reward $r_t'$ according to \eqref{eq1}.
+The transition is modified to $(s_t, a_t, s_{t+1}, g', r_t')$.
 In the transitions relabeled by FR, only the goal is virtual, which avoids the use of virtual states and actions to train the value function.

-In FR, the strategies for selecting the starting state is the key to increase the proportion of failure rewards.
-FR provides three strategies for selecting the starting state $s_k$: The $future$ strategy randomly selects a state on the same trajectory after the current transition as the starting point.
-The $episode$ strategy randomly selects a state on the same trajectory as the starting point.
-The $final$ strategy selects the last state on the same trajectory as the starting point.

-Over existing relabeling strategies, FR has the following advantages: \begin{enumerate} \item Compared to model-free relabeling methods \cite{andrychowicz_hindsight_2017,fang_curriculum-guided_2019}, FR generates more goals through the dynamics model and the newest policy, expanding the range of goals for relabeling and accelerating policy training. \item Compared to model-based relabeling methods such as MapGo \cite{zhu_mapgo_2021} and MHER \cite{yang_mher_2021}, FR achieves higher sample efficiency in robot manipulation environments by effectively selecting the starting state to increase the proportion of failure rewards, and utilizing the dynamics model to relabel goals. \end{enumerate}
+The algorithm of FR is shown in Algo. \ref{alg4.4}.

+Although different beginning states can alleviate the INNR problem of MBR, exploring a large number of virtual goals would result in lower sample efficiency due to the overlapping exploration of some highly similar goals.
+Additionally, as the number of predicted steps increases, the negative reward signals gradually increase while the proportion of positive reward signals decreases, which hinders the agent's ability to assess action values accurately.
+To balance the goal diversity, sample efficiency, and different reward signals, the predicted goal $\phi\left(s_{k+l+1}^{\prime}\right)$ ($0 \leq l \leq n-1$) in $\tau'$ should follow the \eqref{eq4.4}, which determines the similarity of the goals by the threshold value of the reward function in \eqref{eq1}, and selects to keep or reset as $\phi\left(s_k^{\prime}\right)$ for increasing the proportion of positive reward signals.